jclopeze/path_of_knowledge/Machine_Learning-Deep_Learning/Coursera-Machine_Learning_Specialization/README.md

 ![img](./assets/C1_W3_LogisticRegression_right.png)

-In the figure below, note how the function $z = w \cdot x + b$ (the familiar linear regression) moves and defines the shape of the sigmoid function, which in turn performs the classification of the elements by applying a threshold.
+In the figure below, note how the function $z = w \cdot x + b$ (the familiar linear regression) moves and defines the shape of the sigmoid function, which in turn allows performing the classification of the elements by applying a threshold.

 ![img](./assets/sigmoid_func2.jpg)